Buenaventura Durruti: Expropriations in Latin America

 While disembarking in Yucatán, they were caught by officers of the Mexican Treasury, but Durruti managed to bribe the agents into releasing them.
 They made their way to Mexico City, where they were hosted by the General Confederation of Workers (CGT) until reuniting with Alejandro Ascaso and Gregorio Jover in March 1925.
 They then moved to Tecomán, where they linked up with the local anarchist group.
 Together they robbed an office and donated the money to the CGT.
 Durruti continued to hand over large sums of money to the CGT, which aroused suspicion, forcing him to show a letter from Sébastian Faure confirming his own receipt of a large amount of money.
 As he was living under the assumed identity of a wealthy Peruvian mine-owner, Durruti treated his comrades in the CGT to expensive meals at restaurants, where he gave them money to support the establishment of schools for children.
+Durruti also gave lectures about Francisco Ferrer's model of progressive education in Tampico.
 Mexican anarcho-syndicalists remembered Durruti as one of the strongest supporters of the CGT.

 In May 1925, after briefly stopping in Cuba for a quick bank robbery, the group went to Valparaíso, Chile.
-There, on 16 July, they robbed a branch of the Bank of Chile.
-In August 1925, they finally travelled to Buenos Aires, Argentina, which they planned to make the centre of their operations.
+There, in July, they robbed a branch of the Bank of Chile.
+They then moved to Buenos Aires, Argentina, which they planned to make the centre of their operations.
 Durruti found a job as a dockworker and lived a rather unassuming life for a few months.
-But after a series of botched robberies against train stations by men with Spanish accents, the identities of Los Errantes were provided to the Argentine police by their counterparts in Chile and Spain.
+But after a series of botched robberies by unknown Spaniards, the identities of Los Errantes were provided to the Argentine police by their counterparts in Spain.
 The Argentine police posted wanted posters for Durruti and his comrades throughout the city.
 One poster was seen by the poet Raúl González Tuñón, who was inspired by it to write a poem about Durruti's mugshot.
-In response to the posters, on 19 January 1926, Los Errantes carried out a bank robbery in San Martín and escaped with 64,085 pesos.
+In response to the posters, Los Errantes robbed a bank in San Martín and secured enough money to escape the country.

 Police attempts to apprehend them were frustrated after ABC erroneously reported that Durruti had been arrested in the French city of Bordeaux.
-At the end of February 1926, Los Errantes left South America; they arrived back in France two months later.
+In February 1926, Los Errantes left South America and returned to France.
 By June 1926, Durruti, Ascaso and Jover were plotting to attack Alfonso XIII, on the occasion of the king's visit to Paris.
 But before they could carry out their attempt, a police informant they hired as driver gave them up.
 They were arrested on 25 June and imprisoned in La Santé Prison.